dinutine/odroidc2-irc-ledctrl/README.md

 ### Fixed IP address

-In my setup, I want the odroid-c2 to have a fixed IP address (in my case 192.168.0.47) Create /etc/networking/interfaces on the odroid-c2 to:
+In my setup, I want the odroid-c2 to have a fixed IP address (in my case 192.168.0.47)

+Create /etc/networking/interfaces on the odroid-c2:

 ```
 auto lo